Bali is just mesmerizing, no question – yet, as it gets very busy, its eastern neighbor, the island of Lombok, becomes a valid and serene alternative.

 We took off in the beach area of Senggigi and drove southwards towards the capital city of Mataram.

 Around 13 kilometers north of Mataram is the small town of Ampenan.
-Due to its port, it was once an important base for the trade in spices.
+Due to its port, it was once an important base for the trade of spices.
 Particularly the Dutch colonialists used it very intensively.
 Eventually, the port has lost its importance and is increasingly silting up.

 The Bintaro Chinese Community Cemetery is almost impossible to overlook.
 Some of the graves are very large and beautifully decorated in bright colors.